amkratz/altPortfolio/_pages/resume.md

 * Maintain logs and input data into computer using Microsoft Excel and Word
 * Communicate with team members continually to provide 24-hour service
 * Provide customer service to residents, guests, and associates
-* Provide computer training and repair services to residents
+* Provide computer training and help with troubleshooting for residents

 ### Document Preparation Clerk
 Apr 2010 to Jul 2010 - Vangent, Phoenix, AZ